 The University Scheme of Delegation identifies governance structures and responsibilities.
-As the academic governing body of Bournemouth University, Senate is ultimately responsible for policies and procedures governing assessment and examination of the academic performance of students, and academic standards, with delegation to the Academic Standards and Education Committee (ASEC) where appropriate.
+As the academic governing body of Bournemouth University, Senate is ultimately responsible for policies and procedures governing assessment and examination of the academic performance of students, and academic standards, with delegation to the Education Committee where appropriate.

 The University undertakes a holistic review of the outcomes and effectiveness of all quality assurance processes annually, including assessment.
 The Quality and Standards annual report provides assurance at an institutional level regarding the maintenance and enhancement of academic standards through quality assurance and enhancement processes.
 It also provides overall assurance that the University's assessment processes have been applied fairly and are aligned with sector recognised standards.
 The report includes award outcomes, the conduct of assessment boards, exceptional circumstances procedures, academic offences, External Examining arrangements and an analysis of reports from External Examiners.
-The report is considered at the University's Academic Standards and Education Committee (ASEC) and Senate.
+The report is considered at Education Committee and Senate.
 Executively, the Student Experience, Quality and Standards Committee and the University Board also consider the report and its supporting action plan.

-In addition to the Quality and Standards annual report, ASEC receives an annual report providing statistics including detailed data on degree outcomes which is used to benchmark outcomes against sector results, and historical internal data.
+In addition to the Quality and Standards annual report, Education Committee receives an annual report providing statistics including detailed data on degree outcomes which is used to benchmark outcomes against sector results, and historical internal data.
 The analysis of institutional trends is referred to Faculties and other relevant committees for further scrutiny and action as appropriate.

-Assessment and classification algorithms
+Assessment and marking practices

 The University's Standard Assessment Regulations are published and made available for students on the Important Information pages.
 BU's assessment regulations are within accepted sector norms and have been designed as a balanced system to ensure a fair and equitable outcome for all students that as a principle reflects consistency of performance and achievement within a programme of study.
 The assessment regulations also recognise the potential for students to demonstrate enhanced levels of performance later in their programme once previous learning has been fully embedded.
 Students are required to demonstrate, through their assessments, that they have met the requirements of knowledge and understanding for minimum threshold standards at and across each level.
 In support of these principles, BU's assessment regulations provide relatively limited discretion for assessment boards in borderline cases and avoid both the rounding up of marks and condonation of failed assessments.
 In addition, no discounting of credit is allowed in calculating the final degree classification.

 Assessment regulations have limits on the volume of compensation and reassessment permitted at each level.
 Students are able to 'carry credit' up to a limited amount per level.

 For undergraduate Honours provision degree classification is calculated using a weighting of 70% for Level 6 units and 30% for Level 5 units.
 Where students have joined a programme with advanced standing, classification is based on Level 6 units only (100%).
-Degree classification is reached by taking the most favourable outcome for the student from one of either two possible options: the 'credit-weighted aggregate' mark or the 'mark profile' rule.
+Degree classification is reached by taking the most favourable outcome for the student from one of either two possible options: the 'creditweighted aggregate' mark or the 'mark profile' rule.

-In 2020/21, ASEC approved the removal of the 1% discretionary borderline policy following the mapping of the assessment regulations against the Principles for effective algorithm design (published by Universities UK and GuildHE on behalf of the UK Standing Committee for Quality Assessment (UKSCQA) in July 2020) in recognition that the use of any discretionary rule within a degree algorithm may not be consistently applied, can become subjective and lead to inequitable or unfair decisions.
+In 2020/21, BU approved the removal of the 1% discretionary borderline policy following the mapping of the assessment regulations against the Principles for effective algorithm design (published by Universities UK (UUK) and GuildHE on behalf of the UK Standing Committee for Quality Assessment (UKSCQA) in July 2020) in recognition that the use of any discretionary rule within a degree algorithm may not be consistently applied, can become subjective and lead to inequitable or unfair decisions.
+This was approved for implementation for new students from 2021/22, with the first cohort to be affected by the change graduating in 2023/24.